 Other Free Access OPTIONS AT CHICAGO

 Free issues and articles.
 Certain issues and articles published in University of Chicago Press journals may be made freely available, either following a particular policy of the journal or its sponsoring society or at the discretion of the editor or publisher.
 For example, articles in the Focus section of Isis, which are designed to attract readers in all areas of the field by dealing with themes that cut across chronological boundaries, are always free.
-In addition, the following journals make each issue freely accessible after an embargo of one or two years: Infection Control and Hospital Epidemiology, Innovation Policy and the Economy, NBER Macroeconomics Annual, Publications of the Astronomical Society of the Pacific, and Tax Policy and the Economy.
+In addition, the following journals make each issue freely accessible after an embargo of one or two years: Innovation Policy and the Economy, NBER Macroeconomics Annual, Publications of the Astronomical Society of the Pacific, and Tax Policy and the Economy.

 To view free issues and free articles for a University of Chicago Press journal, select Read Journal Online on the journal’s web page (directly underneath the image of the journal cover), then look for the “free” icon () next to an issue in the list of issues or an article in an issue’s Table of Contents.

 Free access in developing nations.
 Through the Chicago Emerging Nations Initiative (CENI), the University of Chicago Press makes its complete portfolio of journals freely available to more than 5,000 qualified institutions in emerging nations throughout the world.